PrivaLog: a privacy-aware logic programming language: The PrivaLog language

 \paragraph{Handling exceptions.} So far, we have defined semantics only for well-defined programs.
-Execution of real programs may result in an error if we try to valuate a non-ground expression (e.g. $\tm{X < 5}$ or $\tm{Y \lpis\ X}$ for a free variable $X$), try to combine non-matching types ($\tm{X \tm{=} 2 \tm{+} a}$), or if some arithmetic function is undefined for given input ($\tm{X = Y / 0}$).
+Execution of real programs may result in an error if we try to evaluate an expression that contains free variables (e.g. $\tm{X < 5}$ for a free variable \texttt{X}), try to combine non-matching types ($\tm{X \tm{=} 2 \tm{+} a}$), or if some arithmetic function is undefined for given input ($\tm{X = Y / 0}$).
 While the first two kinds of error depend on program structure and can be detected in the preprocessing phase, it is more difficult with arithmetic errors which depend on private data.
 We cannot output immediate errors in such case since it would require observing private values.
 Instead, we just let the resulting SecreC program produce a garbage result, without announcing that it is actually garbage.
-In general, we require correctness of translation only w.r.t. valid PrivaLog programs executed on valid inputs.
+In general, we require correctness only for valid PrivaLog programs executed on valid inputs.